gbdk-2020/gbdk-2020/docs/pages/10_release_notes.md

 ## GBDK-2020 4.1.1
   2022/11
+  - Includes SDCC version 13350 with GBDK-2020 patches for Z80
   - Library
     - Fixed @ref RGB() and @ref RGB8() macros

 ## GBDK-2020 4.1.0
   2022/10
+  - Includes SDCC version 13350 with GBDK-2020 patches for Z80
   - Known Issues
     - The `compile.bat` batch files for Windows use the an incalid `-p` option for `mkdir`
   - Building GBDK